-First day after your surgery
+First day after your operation

 The physiotherapist will come to see you on the first day after your operation.
-They will start your exercise programme and help you to get out of bed and sit on a chair.
-The physiotherapist will advise you how much weight you can put through your leg; this will be decided by your surgeon.
+They will start your exercise programme and help you to get out of bed and sit in a chair.

-Weight bearing status: This refers to how much of your body weight you are allowed to put through your operated leg.
+Weight bearing status: This refers to how much of your body weight you are allowed to put through your affected leg.
 The physiotherapist will inform you of your weight bearing status and this will be documented on the front of this booklet.

-Walking aids: The physiotherapist will provide you with a suitable walking aid such as a frame or elbow crutches, and will teach you how to use your aid/s to help you to regain your independence.
+Walking aids: The physiotherapist will provide you with a suitable walking aid such as a frame, elbow crutches or stick, and will teach you how to use your aid/s to help you to get about.
 Using a walking aid allows you to take some or all of your weight off your affected leg, and will also help you to balance and to regain your independence.

-Advice on positioning: It is important to keep your leg elevated when resting so that your ankle is higher than your hip.
-This position can help reduce swelling.
+Advice on positioning: It is important to keep your leg elevated when resting, so that your ankle is higher than your hip.
+This position can help to reduce the swelling.
 Always rest with the knee in a straight position to maintain muscle length.
-The physiotherapist will advise you on where to place the pillows in order to keep your leg elevated.
+The physiotherapist will advise you on where to place the pillows in order to keep your leg elevated and straight.